vuongducphuong/documentation/content/applications/websites/livechat.rst

    .. image:: livechat/online-chat-name.png
       :align: center
-      :alt: View of user profile in Odoo, emphasizing the Online Chat name field.
+      :alt: View of user profile in Leansoft, emphasizing the Online Chat name field.

 Join or leave a channel
 -----------------------